squidfunk/mkdocs-material/docs/setup/changing-the-fonts.md

 ```

 The font can then be applied to specific elements, e.g. only headlines, or
-globally to be used as the site-wide regular or proportional font:
+globally to be used as the site-wide regular or monospaced font:

 === "Regular font"